Twisted generating functions and the nearby Lagrangian conjecture: Introduction

 The nearby Lagrangian conjecture predicts that any closed exact Lagrangian submanifold $L$ in the cotangent bundle $T^* M$ of a closed manifold $M$ is Hamiltonian isotopic to the zero-section; we refer to such a submanifold $L$ as a \emph{nearby Lagrangian}.
 The conjecture is wide open in general and presently known to hold only for $M=S^1$ (where it is elementary), $M=S^2$ (\cite{Hind2012}) and $M=T^2$ (\cite{dimitroglou_rizell_lagrangian_2016}).
 A first obstruction is that the projection $\pi\colon L \to M$ may not even be homotopic to a diffeomorphism, or even worse that $L$ may not be diffeomorphic to $M$.
 The first and fourth authors have shown in \cite{Kragh2013} and \cite{Abouzaid2012a} that $\pi$ is at least a homotopy equivalence, a result reproved by the third author in \cite{guillermou_quantization_2012}.
 In \cite{AbouzaidKragh2018}, the first and fourth authors further proved that $\pi$ is a simple homotopy equivalence.
 Constraints on the smooth structure of $L$ have also been discovered, e.g. by the first author in \cite{Abouzaid2012} in the case where $M$ is a sphere (see also \cite{ekholm_lagrangian_2015}).

-We do not pursue this line of research in this paper, but instead focus on the following: if the conjecture holds, then the tangent bundle of $L$ and the cotangent fibres define homotopic sections of the restriction of the Lagrangian Grassmannian bundle of $T^*M$ to $L$.
-This implies the triviality of the \emph{stable Gauss map} $L\to \Lambda_0(\C^\infty)$ (see Definition~\ref{dfn:stablegaussmap}, the stable Lagrangian Grassmannian $U/O$ is denoted $\Lambda_0(\C^\infty)$ in this paper).
-Our main result in this regard is the following: \begin{thmintro} Let $M$ be a closed manifold and $L$ a closed exact Lagrangian submanifold of $T^* M$, then the stable Gauss map $L\to \Lambda_0(\C^\infty)$ vanishes on all homotopy groups. \end{thmintro}
+If the conjecture holds, then the tangent bundle of $L$ and the cotangent fibres define homotopic sections of the restriction of the Lagrangian Grassmannian bundle of $T^*M$ to $L$.
+This implies the triviality of the \emph{stable Gauss map} $L\to \Lambda_0(\C^\infty)$ (see Definition~\ref{dfn:stablegaussmap}, the stable Lagrangian Grassmannian $U/O$ is most often denoted $\Lambda_0(\C^\infty)$ in this paper).
+Our main result in this regard is the following: \begin{thmintro} Let $M$ be a closed manifold and $L$ a closed exact Lagrangian submanifold of $T^* M$, then the stable Gauss map $L\to \Lambda_0(\C^\infty)$ vanishes on all homotopy groups. \end{thmintro} Note that the fourth author in \cite{kragh_generating_2018} proves the triviality of the stable Gauss map in the case where $M=S^n$ under the additional assumption that $L\subset T^* M$ coincides with the zero-section above a neighborhood of some point in $M$, which is a particular case of Theorem~\ref{thmintro:gaussmap}.

 In order to relate this to previous results, recall that the obstruction to the triviality of the Gauss map on the $2$-skeleton of $L$ is given by two cohomology classes: the first Maslov class $\mu_1 \in H^1(L;\Z)$ and a relative Stiefel-Whitney class $w_2\in H^2(L;\Z/2)$.
 These were shown to vanish by the first and fourth authors using Floer theory, and later by the third author using microlocal sheaf theory.

-Regarding higher obstruction, the first and fourth authors showed, in \cite{AbouzaidKragh2013}, that the composite of the stable Gauss map with (a delooping of) the $J$-homomorphism is null-homotopic.
-In a different direction, the fourth author in \cite{kragh_generating_2018} proves the triviality of the stable Gauss map in the case where $M=S^n$ under the additional assumption that $L\subset T^* M$ coincides with the zero-section above a neighborhood of some point in $M$.
-Both of these results are proved using generating functions, a classical tool in symplectic and contact topology, which will be the main subject of this paper.
-Moreover, the only essential input from Floer theory or microlocal sheaf theory that we use is the result that $\pi$ is a homotopy equivalence.
+Regarding higher obstruction, the first and fourth authors already proved a vanishing result (see~\cite[Prop.
+2.2]{AbouzaidKragh2013}), namely, after looping, the composition of the stable Gauss map $L\to U/O =B(\Z\times BO)$ and the map $B(\Z\times BO) \to B(\Z\times BG)$ induced by the $J$-homomorphism is nullhomotopic.
+Jin proved later in~\cite{jin_2020} that the same vanishing holds without looping.
+We will give an alternate proof of this improvement in Section~\ref{sec:tubespaces}.